 sudo !!

-In this article, we try to teach you most of the editing of the sudoers file. you learn how to log in to your server, what visudo is, and its configuration, you can easily give user root privileges and create your own aliases and make new rules.
+In this article, we try to teach you most of the editing of the sudoers file.
+You have learned how to log in to your server, what visudo is, and its configuration, you can easily give user root privileges, create your own aliases, and make new rules.